microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Without resource state promotion, GBV may be able to reduce much of the overhead introduced by supporting promotion and decay.
 In addition, GBV can take advantage of the fact that buffers have no layout, and thus only access compatibility must be validated.
 Note that `D3D12_BARRIER_ACCESS_COMMON` is a special case that allows any type of access compatible with resource layout (and create-time attributes), which is similar to promotion.
 GBV must also handle ensuring only one write access type is performed without a barrier.

 GBV uses a sparse buffer to keep track of texture layouts globally.
 This is only necessary for texture resources since buffers have no layout.
 The buffer must be logically large enough to contain the layout of all application resources (or risk loss of validation).
 Since GBV requires synchronized queue execution, GBV reads from and writes to the global data directly during shader execution.
 GBV writes only occur during Barrier operations since layout is not "promotable".
-This could be a big performance win over legacy ResourceBarrier validation.
+This could be a big performance win over legacy `ResourceBarrier` validation.

 GBV uses a separate sparsely-resident buffer to keep track of local resource accessibility (state local to a given `ExecuteCommandLists` context).
 This buffer must be logically large enough to store the transient accesses for all application resources (or risk loss of validation).
 Patched shaders require write access to this buffer to keep track of UAV write operations.
 This allows GBV to validate against disparate write access types missing a barrier.

 Legacy GBV validation used a similar system, except that both buffers and textures were tracked only using "state", therefore the local buffer is a temporary copy of the global buffer.
-At the start of ExecuteCommandLists, GBV copied the state of all resources to the local subresource-states buffer as an initial state.
-At the end of ExecuteCommandLists, resource states that changed were copied back to the global buffer.
+At the start of `ExecuteCommandLists`, GBV copied the state of all resources to the local subresource-states buffer as an initial state.
+At the end of `ExecuteCommandLists`, resource states that changed were copied back to the global buffer.

 With enhanced barriers, the "global buffer" tracks only texture layout and the "local buffer" tracks only resource accesses.
 Therefore, no copy between the buffers is needed.
-The local access-bits buffer gets initialized to `D3D12_BARRIER_ACCESS_COMMON` (0) for all existing resources at the start of an `ExecuteCommandLists` scope, and is discarded upon completion of an `ExecuteCommandLists` scope.
+The local access-bits buffer gets initialized to `D3D12_BARRIER_ACCESS_COMMON` (`0`) for all existing resources at the start of an `ExecuteCommandLists` scope, and is discarded upon completion of an `ExecuteCommandLists` scope.
 The global subresource-layout buffer is accessed directly by GBV operations (since GBV GPU-work is serialized, there is no contention for this data).

 This does require an extra binding since subresource layout is tracked in a different buffer than subresource access bits.
 Legacy GBV only bound the local subresource states buffer, copying promoted results to the global subresource states buffer.
 GBV for enhanced barriers must bind the local access bits buffer and the global subresource layout buffer in separate UAV locations.
-Changes to Layout only occur as a result of Barrier calls.
+Changes to Layout only occur as a result of `Barrier` calls.
 All other accesses to this data is read-only.

 Unlike legacy resource states, layout can only ever be changed using a barrier.
 There is no promotion of layout as a result of a read or write.
 Therefore, GBV doesn't have to modify state during shader patching.
 Instead GBV does the following: